 An independent clause is a complete sentence when used alone.
 It contains the subject and the verb of a sentence.
 Independent clauses are also named 'main clauses'.

-There are a number of employees in this food service company.
+There are a number of stand alone PCs in this company.

 A dependent clause is not a complete sentence and must be used together with an independent clause.